niteshbalusu11/plebnet-wiki/docs/04-hygiene-security/maintain-hygiene.md

 0 */4 * * * /usr/bin/timeout -s 2 300 /usr/bin/bos reconnect >/tmp/cron1.log 2>&1; date >> /tmp/cron1.log
 ```

-RaspiBliz users may have to use this instead.
+RaspiBlitz users may have to use this instead.
 Please double-check that path to bos is correct `which bos`.
 Install to cron using bos user (one which is used to run bos).

 ```
 0 */4 * * * /usr/bin/timeout -s 2 300 /home/bos/.npm-global/bin/bos reconnect >/tmp/cron1.log 2>&1; date >> /tmp/cron1.log